svc-bi-concepts/test-mkdocs/docs/dbt-transformation.md

 In today’s data-driven world, organizations generate vast amounts of information from various sources—transactional systems, IoT devices, third-party APIs, and more.
 However, raw data alone is **not enough**.
 Without proper curation, governance, and accessibility, businesses struggle with **inconsistent reporting, poor data quality, and unscalable analytics workflows**.

 This is where **data warehousing** plays a crucial role.
-A modern data warehouse, built on platforms like **Snowflake**, acts as a **central repository** for structured and semi-structured data, ensuring **consistency, security, and efficiency** in analytics and decision-making.
+A modern data warehouse, built on platforms like **Snowflake**, acts as a **central repository** for structured, semi-structured and unstructured data, ensuring **consistency, security, and efficiency/automation** in analytics and decision-making.

 ### **Key Benefits of a Data Warehouse**
 ✅ **Data Curation & Standardization** – Transform raw data into well-modeled, analytics-ready datasets